oki99doki/Phase-1-062424-Project_Group_2/README.md

 **#Front-end Installation**

 **1. Clone the repository:**

       git clone git@github.com:oki99doki/Phase-2-Project.git

 **2. Navigate to the front-end directory:**

       cd Phase-2-Project/my-app

 **3. Install npm packages:**

       npm install -- save react-router-dom

 **4. Running the Application**
-   Ensure you are in the root directory of the project.
+   Ensure you are in the root directory of the project:

       cd Phase-2-Project/my-app

       a.
 Start the JSON server to watch db.json on port 4000: